facebookresearch/hydra/website/docs/configure_hydra/job.md

 You can override it via the command line, or your config file.

 ### hydra.job.override_dirname
-This config enables creating working dir based on command line overrides.
+Enables the creation of an output directory which is based on command line overrides.
-For more information, check [here](/configure_hydra/workdir.md).
+See [this](/configure_hydra/workdir.md) for more information.

 ### hydra.job.id
 The job ID is populated by active Hydra launcher.
 For the basic launcher, the job ID is just a serial job number, but